Guides

 mins to read

-Embedded iPaaS solutions streamline the process of building these integrations and minimize the resources required, by offloading the complexities of interacting with 3rd party app APIs and dealing with your customers' authentication, leaving you to focus on simply defining the integration logic.
+Embedded iPaaS solutions streamline the process of building these integrations and minimize the resources required, by offloading the complexities of interacting with 3rd party app APIs, such as authentication, rate limits, concurrency, and debugging customer issues.
+Instead, engineers would only need to think about defining the integration logic.

 However, before we get into more details about the different features and capabilities of embedded iPaaS solutions and how your team may benefit from using one, we need to take a step back and cover the overarching iPaaS category.